GESTATIONAL SURROGACY IN LOUISIANA

-Louisiana Surrogacy Bill HB 1102 [MM1] took effect on August 1, 2016.
-This bill restricts gestational surrogacy to heterosexual married couples using their own gametes and places onerous requirements on such arrangements.
+Louisiana Surrogacy Bill HB 1102 took effect on August 1, 2016.
+This bill restricts gestational surrogacy to heterosexual married couples using their own gametes and places onerous requirements on such arrangements, including a strict no compensation requirement.
+Commercial surrogacy is therefore prohibited in Louisiana.
 If one enters into a surrogacy agreement that is not sanctioned by the new law, anyone involved is subject to civil and criminal penalties.

 Do courts grant pre-birth parentage orders?
 Yes, under limited circumstances.